 With security teams’ increasing dependence on automation platforms, it is imperative to maintain the processes running through those platforms.
 For documenting and defining the security processes, security teams utilize the concept of playbooks and runbooks that help them simplify their tasks.
 Though both of the terms are sometimes used interchangeably, they have distinct differences.
 However, they can be used together in helping security teams deliver a more effective incident response.
+In this guide, you can learn how the concept of "playbook vs runbook" pans out in day-to-day security operations for security analysts.

 What is a Security Playbook?

-A playbook is a list of required steps and actions needed to successfully respond to any incident or threat.
+A security playbook is a list of required steps and actions needed to successfully respond to any incident or threat.
 Playbooks provide a step-by-step approach to orchestration, helping security teams to establish standardized incident response processes and ensuring the steps are followed in compliance with regulatory frameworks.
-Though playbooks hold up for manual processes as well as automated actions, most security teams tend to employ playbooks for documenting processes carried out manually.
+Though security playbooks hold up for manual processes as well as automated actions, most security teams tend to employ playbooks for documenting processes carried out manually.

 Basically, a playbook is a document comprising workflows, operating procedures, and cultural values required to approach and complete tasks in a consistent way.
 In a broader sense, playbooks offer a comprehensive guide to organizations, including their company overview, mission, and vision.
 A well-defined playbook keeps an organization up and running and provides backup plans when something goes out of hand.